xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 The `processEvent` function matches and deconstructs the values from the event and passes them to the correct Domain function - which already returns the updated model, so it works perfectly with the `fold`.

+## Summing Up

+There's a lot more I could have talked about here:

+- How I used Fulma / Font Awesome for the Styling.
+- How I used Fable React for the UI.
+- How I used Azure Pipelines for the CI/CD Pipeline to S3.
+- How I never needed to run a Debugger once.
+- How I used FAKE for x-plat build scripts.

+But I think this post has gone on too long already.

+I really wanted to highlight the power of the SAFE-Stack for building apps that are using the same methods people are currently using, like
+React for UI and Jest for Testing, but show how Fable enables developers to do so much more:

+- 100% re-usable code
+- Type safe code
+- Domain modelling using Algebraic Data Types
+- Event Sourcing
+- Familiarity with .NET
+- Functional Architecture (Elmish).

+I also wanted to share my solutions to some of the problems I've had, like running the tests, or setting up webpack, or using FAKE.

+It doesn't do everything that the SAFE Demo applications do, but I hope someone can find it a useful starting point for doing more than just TODO lists.
+Please go checkout the [source][12].

+If anyone has any questions or comments, you can find me on Twitter, or open an [Issue in the Repo][12].

+### [Don't forget to have a play][13] ;)

  [1]: https://sergeytihon.com/2018/10/22/f-advent-calendar-in-english-2018/
  [2]: {{site.url}}/blog/playing-with-fable/
  [3]: https://github.com/jgrund/fable-jest